hibahassan96/hibah-tswd-portfolio/Project_III_PakistansDigitization.md

 ### The Journey of Feedback and Changes
 - **Project II Feedback Changes**
   Following are changes suggested by user feedback(during part II, post part II and the professors comments) I detail on how I tackle each of them:

-  1. Add specific context in terms of Digitization, the need for Digitization, Edtech
-  2. Refine the human development/edtech components
-  3. Improve the Call to Actions: Make them more actionable
-  4. Build the story around the visualizations

-- **Final Changes**
-  This section deals with aspects of the project, I worked on refining/changing myself - not specific to user feedback.
+  1. **Add specific context in terms of Digitization, the need for Digitization, Edtech:** This was very concrete feedback as I realised that as someone who has been researching on it myself, I skipped how lack of this information could limit the understanding of my website's reader.
+Following this, I detailed in different segments what specific terminologies mean and why I talk about these aspects in terms of the project in addition to what is their importance in contributing to the overall narrative/impact.
+  2. **Refine the human development/edtech components:** In Phase II, as I was in the process of honing my narrative and narrowing its focus, feedback indicated that these segments needed refinement.
+They were initially somewhat rudimentary, making it challenging for users to grasp the intended message.
+To address this, I dedicated considerable effort to delve deeper into these sections.
+I expanded upon the components by providing comprehensive explanations of the relevant concepts, offering insights into Pakistan's current position in these areas, and emphasizing their significance in the overall narrative.
+  3. **Improve the Call to Actions-Make them more actionable:**  I delved into the process of making the call to actions more actionable, addressing feedback from Phase II and post-phase II evaluations.
+This involved a comprehensive approach to illustrate how each target audience could realistically achieve the proposed actions.
+I incorporated reference points and real-life examples to provide a tangible understanding of the expectations outlined in the project, making it more accessible and feasible for the audience to grasp the project's demands.
+  4. **Build the story around the visualizations:** Regarding the visualizations, I received valuable feedback that shaped their improvement.
+People generally appreciated the infographics and interactive graphs I incorporated, particularly highlighting the GSMA visualization.
+However, feedback emphasized the need for more context in the visuals.
+Initially, I designed the visualizations with the idea that users should be able to understand the data solely by viewing them.
+While this holds true for many aspects of effective visualization, it became evident that incorporating content with reference to the visuals was essential for guiding the audience through the storyline.
+Consequently, I worked on adding explanatory content to accompany each visualization, enhancing their effectiveness in conveying the narrative.

 ## References

 ## Navigation Links